SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 |Celebrating unique independent voices from around the world, all documentary features (45 mins or over) are invited to submit.
 Awards will be given in several genre subcategories including:

 Religion and Spirituality

 |Serialized fiction and non fiction work intended for internet distribution.
 A maximum total running time of 15 minutes.

 |For films either shot in Ohio or made by an Ohio resident.

 Founded in 1952, the Columbus International Film Festival is the oldest film festival in the United States.
 The festival showcases independent student and professional films from around the world.

 ABOUT THE FESTIVAL

-Now celebrating its 66th year, the festival introduces central Ohio to the best independent filmmakers from around the world.
+The festival introduces central Ohio to the best independent filmmakers from around the world.

-Jeannie Nuss; Jeannie Nuss; Jeannie Nuss (Public Information Officer); Jeremy Henthorn (Festival Director)
+April Samuelson; Jeannie Nuss; Jeannie Nuss; Jeannie Nuss (Public Information Officer); Jeremy Henthorn (Festival Director)